Article

 Total ongoing payroll administration costs (per year) | $56,000 | $65,000 | $7,188 | $7,188 |

-In total, the estimated costs of setting up an entity can range from $78,000 to $128,000, whereas the estimated cost of using an EOR is $7,188.
+In total, the estimated costs of setting up an entity can range from $78,000 to $128,000.
+On the other hand, the estimated cost of using an EOR is $7,188.

 How EasyBroker saves 52% in fees when hiring with Deel

-Being a US company, EasyBroker used outsourcing services to hire in Mexico, but employment laws passed in 2020 made this process more difficult.
-After dealing with long, tedious, and bureaucratic processes for hiring, onboarding, offboarding, payroll payments, and more, they decided to look for a global solution.
+After dealing with long, tedious, and bureaucratic processes for global hiring, onboarding, offboarding, and payroll payments, they decided to look for a legal and global solution.

-\"Onboarding a new team member used to take two weeks.
+"Onboarding a new team member used to take two weeks.
 Now, with Deel, the process takes less than two hours,” said Rodríguez León, Operations and People Coordinator.
 “The whole payroll process used to take three to four days.
 With Deel, it only takes me 10 minutes; plus I can upload bonuses with a click.
-The platform is easy to use, both for hiring and for payments, and the quality-price ratio was a plus.\"
+The platform is easy to use, both for hiring and for payments, and the quality-price ratio was a plus."

 With Deel’s easy-to-use platform, EasyBroker has simplified its processes, saving them 52% in fees and 50% in onboarding time.